 Most new-build houses now come with a 10 year warranty, underwritten by companies such as NHBC or LABC.
 If StoreFloor was fitted by your builder as a paid-for option, then it will be covered under this warranty, because the warranty typically covers the materials and the labour of the items fitted by the builder.

-If StoreFloor was not fitted by your builder, then it won’t be covered by the warranty for the house, but neither will it affect the warranty.
-This is a common misconception – the warranty only affects items the builder put in, so anything you fit afterwards is irrelevant.
+StoreFloor is sometimes offered as a paid-for option by builders, in which case it would be covered by your warranty.
+But if it was not fitted by your builder, then it won’t be covered by the warranty for the house.
+Neither will it affect the warranty – this is a common misconception – the warranty only affects items the builder put in, so anything you fit afterwards is irrelevant.
 You can see a letter that NHBC sent to one of our customers, which explains this.
+You can also download our BBA Certificate (which is required for all building products for new build houses) via this page.

 It’s worth remembering that tens of thousands of new-build home owners in the UK have had StoreFloor fitted, it’s a very common option in houses that often don’t have much storage space elsewhere.